How to become an Ofsted registered childminder

 • creating and critical thinking – children have and develop their own ideas, make links between ideas, and develop strategies for doing things.

 You do not have to meet the Learning and Development Requirements if you are only registered for the Childcare Register.
-But you have to meet the requirements in the Early years and childcare registration handbook.
+But you have to meet the requirements in the Early years and childcare registration handbook GOV.UK website: Childminders and Childcare Providers: Register with Ofsted

 Section 2: Assessment

 If you are caring for a child aged between two and three years old, you must review their progress and provide their parents or carers with a short written summary of their development in the prime areas.
 This is called a progress check.
 It must identify the child's strengths, and any areas where the child's progress is less than expected.
-Further information on the progress check age two can be found on the EYFS framework.
+Further information on the progress check age two can be found in the Early years foundation stage (EYFS) statutory framework

 Section 3: Safeguarding and welfare requirements